Student Complaint Process Overview

 Most complaints, grievances or disciplinary matters should be resolved at the campus level.
 The campus level is the quickest and most successful way of resolving issues involving a California Community College (CCC).
 You are obligated to work through the campus complaint process first before escalating issues to any of the following resources.
 Issues that are not resolved at the campus level may be presented to:

 - The Accrediting Commission for Community and Junior Colleges (ACCJC) at http://www.accjc.org/complaint-process if your complaint is associated with the institution’s compliance with academic program quality and accrediting standards.
 ACCJC is the agency that accredits the academic programs of the California Community Colleges.

 - To the CCC Chancellor’s Office by completing the Web form, if your complaint does not concern CCC’s compliance with academic program quality and accrediting standards.

 Nothing in this disclosure should be construed to limit any right that you may have to take civil or criminal legal action to resolve your complaints.

-A copy of the Annual Security Report (ASR) for the San Francisco Community College District (SFCCD) may be obtained online by visiting the Clery Act and Crime Activity Log page.
+A copy of the Annual Security Report (ASR) for City College of San Francisco may be obtained online by visiting the Clery Act and Crime Activity Log page.